Karlsbad-style coffee maker: Similar coffee makers

 In the 1880s, Max Thürmer, a coffee roaster of Dresden, Germany, founded in 1879, advertised Karlsbad coffee and somewhat later also coffee makers (of unknown type) in various newspapers.
 In the early 1900s, he marketed his own invention of a manual coffee maker (the so-called Kaffeeaufgußkanne Max Thürmer), which, from its outer appearance, looked quite similar to cylindrical Karlsbad coffee makers but featured an air-tight joint (through a lid with a thin film of water) between the permanent filter part and the coffee pot below, and it came with a manual valving mechanism (by closing the spout of the coffee pot) to combine steeping (full immersion) with drip-filtering (percolation).
 The devices were manufactured by Villeroy & Boch for him.
-While the permanent filter in early of his devices still featured round drilled holes like in French drip coffee makers, later units used a double-layered cross-slitted filter construction similar to that found in Karlsbad coffee makers, but deliberately with a much coarser grid, with a large air gap between the layers, and using ceramics instead of porcelain.
+While the permanent filter in early of his devices still featured round drilled holes like in French drip coffee makers, later units used a double-layered cross-slit filter construction similar to that found in Karlsbad coffee makers, but deliberately with a much coarser grid, with a large air gap between the layers, and using ceramics instead of porcelain.

-Around 1900, the Staatliche Porzellanmanufaktur Meißen of Meißen, Germany, manufactured cup filters utilizing a double-layered radially slitted porcelain filter construction much coarser than in Karlsbad coffee makers.
+Around 1900, the Staatliche Porzellanmanufaktur Meißen of Meißen, Germany, manufactured cup filters utilizing a double-layered radially slit porcelain filter construction much coarser than in Karlsbad coffee makers.

 Since 1926, the idea to combine steeping with drip-filtering was also utilized by Berlin-based coffee roaster Carl Artur Büttner in his invention of a manual coffee maker.
 While his construction was considerably different, it also featured a valving mechanism (through a rotatable saucer), a through-glazed porcelain filter with triangularly-arranged slits and with an air space below.
 These so-called "System Büttner" coffee makers were available up into, at least, the 1940s as stand-alone devices for home use, but were also adopted by various other German coffee roasters as part of larger coffee machines produced by the porcelain manufacturer Bauscher for heavy-duty batch use in restaurants and canteens.

 Since c.
-1952 (and up into the 1970s) the Neuerer Porzellanfabrik in Oberkotzau, Germany, the successor of Porzellanfabrik Greiner & Herda, manufactured coffee percolators named Aromator, which featured double-layered cross-slitted porcelain filters similar to those used in Karlsbad coffee makers, and thus not requiring any paper filter rings.
+1952 (and up into the 1970s) the Neuerer Porzellanfabrik in Oberkotzau, Germany, the successor of Porzellanfabrik Greiner & Herda, manufactured coffee percolators named Aromator, which featured double-layered cross-slit porcelain filters similar to those used in Karlsbad coffee makers, and thus not requiring any paper filter rings.

 Modern manual coffee makers sometimes associated with Karlsbad-style coffee makers include Coffee Consulate's intense extraction cup filter RS16 GlasFilter by Steffen Schwarz (2015) and the borosilicate carafe coffee maker "The Pure Over" by glass artist Etai Rahmil (2020).
-However, whilst they are zero-bypass flat-bottom French drip coffee pots with permanent filters, they too cannot be counted as Karlsbad-style coffee makers because they do not feature a cross-slitted double-layered filter sieve and also because they are not made out of porcelain.
+However, whilst they are zero-bypass flat-bottom French drip coffee pots with permanent filters, they too cannot be counted as Karlsbad-style coffee makers because they do not feature a cross-slit double-layered filter sieve and also because they are not made out of porcelain.